 Why do you need a White Plains personal injury lawyer?
 Perhaps you were in a car accident that was not your fault, which left you with serious injuries and piles of medical bills.
 Or maybe you were injured on the job and are unable to continue working.
 These types of accidents happen all across New York State, and you can read more about the statistics here.
-In fact, if you have been injured in any way from any kind of accident and wish to pursue a claim against the wrongdoer for compensation, a personal injury lawyer can help you.
+In fact, if you have been injured in any way from any kind of accident and wish to pursue a claim against the wrongdoer for compensation, a personal injury lawyer in White Plains, NY can help you.

 “Personal injury” is a term that is used to describe many situations in which an individual may suffer from physical or emotional harm due to the actions of another individual or entity, such as corporation or municipality.
 Lever & Ecker, PLLC works diligently to represent individuals and their families who have suffered and experienced unfortunate situations where the careless acts of others have caused them significant physical and/or emotional harm.
 As White Plains personal injury lawyers, it is our job to determine who may be responsible for your injuries, and then work to ensure that the wrongdoers are held liable under applicable laws.
 Contact our law firm for a free consultation regarding your case.

 The focus of a personal injury lawyer on behalf of a client who has been injured is to establish that the wrongdoer (most often an individual, corporation or municipality) who caused the injury is held legally responsible for those improper actions.
 Our goal is to work with you on your case and seek justice on your behalf.
 We will work to hold the party that caused your injuries responsible in court.
 To prove a claim for negligence on behalf of an injured client, we are required to establish the following elements: